 If we take a look at our short-term indicator, we realize how sensitive it really is.
 Some of our clients who are in some of our more dynamic portfolios may have noticed that we make short-term reactions based on this indicator.
 To clarify further, the short-term indicator tells us whether the outlook is positive or negative for the short-term (over the next few days to the next few weeks).
 I talk about this in further detail in the video above.

 Out of everything we’ve covered in this blog, the most important thing to do is to talk to your financial advisor and make sure you understand how your portfolio is positioned.
 We work very hard to make sure you can accomplish your long-term goals.
 We know as Financial Advisors in Kansas City and with decades of experience that we will experience volatility.
 To us this is second nature.
 We also know that when the markets get bad, meaning it’s down 30-50% we have to have mechanisms in place to help avoid it.

-If you have questions about your retirement plan, the current volatility, or just want to make sure you’re on track, reach out to us at 913-393-1000 or fill out the form below and an advisor at Barber Financial Group will contact you.
+If you have questions about your retirement plan, the current volatility, or just want to make sure you’re on track, reach out to us at 913-393-1000 or schedule a complimentary consultation below.

 Thanks for being with me today.